emilyriehl/yoneda/src/simplicial-hott/08-covariant.rzk.md

 #def is-segal-representable-dhomFrom-contractible
   (A : U)            -- The ambient type.
-  (AisSegal : is-segal A)    -- A proof that A is a Segal type.
+  (is-segal-A : is-segal A)    -- A proof that A is a Segal type.
   (a x y : A)          -- The representing object and two points in the base.
   (f : hom A x y)        -- An arrow in the base.
   (u : hom A a x)        -- A lift of the domain.
   : is-contr (dhomFrom-representable A a x y f u)
   := is-contr-is-equiv-to-contr (dhomFrom-representable A a x y f u)
-        (Σ (d : hom A a y) , (hom2 A a x y u f d)) (is-segal-representable-dhomFrom-hom2 A AisSegal a x y f u) (AisSegal a x y u f)
+        (Σ (d : hom A a y) , (hom2 A a x y u f d)) (is-segal-representable-dhomFrom-hom2 A is-segal-A a x y f u) (is-segal-A a x y u f)
 ```

 Finally, we see that covariant hom families in a Segal type are covariant.